Have you Been Charged with Trafficking Marijuana in Georgia?

 What has to be Proven

-To be guilty of trafficking marijuana, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be guilty of trafficking marijuana in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 It is unlawful for any person to traffic marijuana; therefore, the State would have to present evidence showing how the marijuana was being trafficked.

 Penalty for Trafficking Marijuana in Georgia